 “It’s exactly the right way to do a 164-acre project like this,” said Jeremy Berg, Vice President of the Brown County Pheasants Forever chapter, a key project partner, “The Hoffrogges were willing sellers who approached us – the way it should be.
 It’s a great place for sportsmen.”

-Additional project partners included the Anoka County Pheasants Forever chapter, Lessard-Sams Outdoor Heritage Council, New Ulm Chapter of the Izaak Walton League, Lost Dog and Fox Hunters Club, Sleepy Eye Sportman’s Club, Nicollet Conservation Club, Darfur Sportsman’s Club, Sioux Trails Chapter of the Minnesota Deer Hunters Association, U.S. Fish and Wildlife Service and the Minnesota Department of Natural Resources.
+Additional project partners included the Anoka County Pheasants Forever chapter, Lessard-Sams Outdoor Heritage Council, New Ulm Chapter of the Izaak Walton League, Lost Dog and Fox Hunters Club, Sleepy Eye Sportsman’s Club, Nicollet Conservation Club, Darfur Sportsman’s Club, Sioux Trails Chapter of the Minnesota Deer Hunters Association, U.S. Fish and Wildlife Service and the Minnesota Department of Natural Resources.

-The parcel features a large prairie restoration, as well as a wetland restoration, with a good portion of the funding coming from the Outdoor Heritage Fund, which was created by Minnesota’s Clean Water, Land and Legacy Amendment.
+The parcel features a large prairie restoration, as well as wetland restoration, with a good portion of the funding coming from the Outdoor Heritage Fund, which was created by Minnesota’s Clean Water, Land, and Legacy Amendment.
 Dennis Frederickson, Southern Director for the Minnesota Department of Natural Resources, said projects like the Hoffrogge Tract are important to maintaining a “Minnesotan way of life.”

-Like other Pheasants Forever projects accomplished in conjunction with funding from the Clean Water, Land and Legacy Amendment, the Hoffrogge Tract shares the common goal of conserving wildlife habitat forever.
+Like other Pheasants Forever projects accomplished in conjunction with funding from the Clean Water, Land, and Legacy Amendment, the Hoffrogge Tract shares the common goal of conserving wildlife habitat forever.